|PRODUCT SPECS & INFO|

 Ultimately, in the event of an audit, you'll want to be able to pull a 'living' manual from the shelf, and show your policies and procedures, etc, proof of ongoing training, and audit logs to demonstrate you've made every effort to comply with the regulations.

 If your office would like a starting point for meeting the new regulations, we have great resource links here:

 Does the total number of employees that work for your practice total more than 15?
 If not, this program provides you with everything you need.
 The program covers not only all the HIPAA/HITECH,and Compliance program requirements, but also the various employer regulations as well (ie, ADA, OSHA, EEOC, FMLA, etc.).
 Many federal regulations change when you have more than 15 employees, and this program is written for offices with less than 15 employees.
 Back to top

 If you have MD or DO on your staff, then that would require additional policies and procedures not included in this manual.
 MD/DO's have many more federal regulations controlling how they practice, handle drug samples, prescribe medications, etc. My manual does not cover those specific areas.
 While the policies and procedures included would cover MD/DO's, they would need more policies and procedures not included.
 Back to top

 With your purchase, you will receive notification of changes, forms, or alerts that you need to stay compliant.

-Since the manual launched in Sept, we have updated the materials, streamlined the generator, added a 2nd business associate agreement,sent out an alert for a new requirement, held three additional content webinars and sent the first quarterly update.
-All free to our network with the included 12 month newsletter subscription.
+Since the manual launched, we have updated the materials, streamlined the generator, added a 2nd business associate agreement,sent out alerts for a new requirements, held several free additional content webinars.

 Keeping up with these updates requires daily reading of new items from CMS, HHS and other sources.
 We have developed a complete solution, with staff agendas and audit logs - and we do the reading to apply updates.
 Back to top